matrix-hacks/matrix-puppet-facebook/README.md

 Note: The 'registration' setting in the config.json needs to set to the path of this file.
 By default, it already is.

-Copy this `facebook-registration.yaml` file to your home server.
-Make sure that from the perspective of the homeserver, the url is correctly pointing to your bridge server. e.g. `url: 'http://your-bridge-server.example.org:8090'` and is reachable:
+Make sure that from the perspective of the homeserver, the url is correctly pointing to your bridge server. e.g. `url: 'http://your-bridge-server.example.org:8090'` and is reachable.
+If you use reverse proxy, you can use "http://localhost:8090".

+Copy this `facebook-registration.yaml` file to your home server:

 ```
 cp facebook-registration.yaml /etc/matrix-synapse/